-5 SAFETY TIPS FOR HIKING WITH YOUR DOG (INCLUDING A CANINE FIRST AID CHECKLIST)
+5 SAFETY TIPS FOR HIKING WITH YOUR DOG

 When the weather is beautiful, why not go adventuring with your dog?
 We are so fortunate in Ireland to have such a beautiful landscape!
 From rugged mountains and beautiful valleys to amazing beaches — we have it all!
 So it would almost seem rude not to take advantage of it!
 If you do decide to go exploring with your dog, here are our top tips!
 We have also included a checklist of items that you can add to your canine first aid kit for the hike!